opensearch-project/documentation-website/_observing-your-data/alerting/per-cluster-metrics-monitors.md

 has_children: false
 ---

-# Per cluster metrics monitor
+# Per cluster metrics monitors

-A per cluster metrics monitor collects and analyze metrics from a single cluster, providing insights into the cluster's performance and health.
+Per cluster metrics monitors are a type of alert monitor that collects and analyze metrics from a single cluster, providing insights into the cluster's performance and health.
 You can set alerts for conditions such as:

 - Cluster health reaches yellow or red status.
 - Cluster-level metrics, such as CPU usage and JVM memory usage, reach specified thresholds.
 - Node-level metrics, such as available disk space, JVM memory usage, and CPU usage, reach specified thresholds.
 - Total number of documents stored reaches specified thresholds.

-## Create a cluster mettics monitor
+## Create a cluster metrics monitor

 To create a cluster metrics monitor, follow these steps: